-- Are you part of a church group?
+- Are you part of a faith community?
 Share this tip sheet on child sexual abuse prevention for faith communities.

-- Do you have a website or blog?
-Add a link to the Stop It Now! website and help direct others to our resources and services.
+- Add a link to Stop It Now!'s website on your website or blog to help direct others to our resources and services.

-- Learn what your state is doing legislatively to make sure that mandated reporting, consent and registration laws are focused on the best interests for children and families.
+- Follow legislative actions in your state to make sure that mandated reporting and consent and registration laws are focused on the best interests of children and families.

-- Write letters- to local newspapers, to your legislators, on parenting blogs.
-Bring awareness to laws, policies and resources to help keep children safe.
+- Write letters- to local newspapers, to your legislators, or to parenting blogs that bring awareness to laws, policies, and resources to help keep children safe.

-- Be “ask-able”!
+- Be “ask-able” for those around you!
 When you share your commitment to children's safety, others may see you as a support and resource and speak up about a concern.